czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

-## Lecture 5: Hierarchal CLA and Multiplication
+## Lecture 5: Hierarchical CLA and Multiplication

-- Hierarchal CLA
+- Hierarchical CLA

   - Idea is to connect multiple CLA structures together with a higher-level CLA